 It is the Database of Systematic Reviews that is the main resource.
 This database includes all Cochrane Reviews (and protocols, which are reviews in preparation) prepared by Cochrane Review Groups.
 It also includes editorials and supplements.
 Material in this database is available in full-text.

 When you search the Cochrane Library you will get results, in a tabbed format, from: Cochrane Reviews, Cochrane Protocols, Trials, Editorials, Special Collections, and Clinical Answers.
 A search performed in Basic Search will also return results from Epistemonikos (under the tab of "Other").

 Cochrane Library is a subscription resource, but under an arrangement between the Australian Government and the Cochrane Collaboration, the resource is available free to internet users anywhere in Australia.

-In addition to access via Cochrane, Charles Sturt users can access the Cochrane Library databases via Ovid platform, where they are listed separately with titles beginning with EBM Reviews ....
+In addition to access via Cochrane, Charles Sturt users can access the Cochrane Library databases via the Ovid platform, where they are listed separately with titles beginning with EBM Reviews ....